SS Djemnah: History

 The Djemnah was built in La Ciotat in 1875 for the shipping company Messageries Maritimes.
 The ship was used as a line ship to the Far East and to the Southern Indian Ocean.

 On 4 November 1878, Djemnah was driven ashore at La Joliette, Bouches-du-Rhône.
 She was on a voyage from Marseille to China.
 Her 141 passengers were taken off.
 She was later refloated and put back to Marseille.

+Filipino polymath and patriot Jose Rizal sailed aboard Djemnah during his trip to Europe to pursue medicine and continue the propaganda movement there with fellow Ilustrados in Spain.

-On 6 July 1918, the ship left from Marseilles for Madagascar, with a crew of 153, 601 passengers and 530 tons of cargo.
+On 6 July 1918, the ship left from Marseille for Madagascar, with a crew of 153, 601 passengers and 530 tons of cargo.
 On 14 July the ship was 69 nautical miles north from the Libyan coast when she was torpedoed at 21.32 by the German submarine UB-105 under command of Wilhelm Marschall.
 The ship sank in two minutes, taking with her 436 people, including the captain.
 110 survivors were picked up by the trawler Presidency and 218 by the British escort HMS Mallow.